-Wulff’s passion for public service dates back to her enlistment with the U.S. Army Reserve, serving later on the Lakeville City Council, Lakeville Planning Commission and on the board of the League of Minnesota Cities.
+Wulff’s passion for public service dates back to her enlistment with the U.S. Army Reserve, serving later on the Lakeville City Council and Lakeville Planning Commission and on the board of the League of Minnesota Cities.
 She has long experience with and expertise in local government and knows well the value of collaboration and establishing partnerships to get things done.

 “I’m especially proud of work I’ve done with the Council’s Environmental Services staff, area businesses and local officials to assess and address concerns about a sewer connection fee that helps pay for the wastewater treatment system.
 It’s a financing tool that’s fair, but complicated, so we simplified and did some fine-tuning and made the fee more customer friendly for our business customers.”